“But from the beginning of creation, ‘God made them male and female.

 The Sacrament of Marriage is a covenant, which is more than a contract.
 Covenant always expresses a relationship between persons.
 The marriage covenant refers to the relationship between the husband and wife, a permanent union of persons capable of knowing and loving each other and God.
 The celebration of marriage is also a liturgical act, appropriately held in a public liturgy at church.
 Catholics are urged to celebrate their marriage within the Eucharistic Liturgy.
 (United States Catholic Catechism for Adults)

 Catholic couples desiring to be married in the Church should contact the parish at the very least six months before the intended marriage date.
 At this time, an appointment will be made to begin the marriage preparation process.
-The documents below are provided to help you prepare for the appointment.
+Visit the Marriage Forms page to view the documents to help you prepare for the appointment.